XZVB12/Conky-Preset/README.md

 - [ ] Deal with fonts
 - [ ] Fix minimizing widget when clicking the "Show Desktop" button
 - [ ] Delete unnecessary fragments (Blanks)
+- [ ] Add support for 2 or more monitors

 Everything should work without problems, if you have errors let me know, i will try to fix it.
 All the best.